ExpressionEngine/ExpressionEngine-User-Guide/docs/installation/updating.md

 5. If you have the wiki module installed, copy the directory `themes/wiki_themes/` to `themes/user/wiki_themes/`.
 6. If you save templates as files, copy all files and directories from `system/expressionengine/templates/` to `system/user/templates/`.

+NOTE: **Note:** If you’ve moved your system directory, make sure to change both `index.php` and `admin.php` to point to the correct directory.
+And don't forget to update **all** `admin.php` files if you're running your control panel from multiple Sites!

-NOTE: **Note:** We recommend putting ExpressionEngine 3 compatible third-party add-ons into the `system/user/addons/` directory now.
+NOTE: **Note:** We recommend putting ExpressionEngine 6 compatible third-party add-ons into the `system/user/addons/` directory now.

 On the server, rename the following files and directories:
 - Rename `system/` to `system_old/`